elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can create a new map object and get the object entries using the object.entries method.</div><br />
-  <div><strong>Technical Response:</strong> Yes, if we have a plain object, and we would like to create a Map from it, then we can use built-in method Object.entries(obj) that returns an array of key/value pairs for an object exactly in that format.
+  <div><strong>Technical Response:</strong> Yes, if we have a plain object and would like to create a Map from it, we can use the built-in method Object.entries(obj) that return an array of key/value pairs for an object precisely in that format.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />